 All non-native English speaking students admitted to BAKIS from K2 – Grade 12 are expected to demonstrate a grade-level mastery of the English language.
 In other words, they should be able to function in an English language environment with the same competency as their native English-speaking peers.
 During the intake process, should language proficiency become an issue, the applicant will be assessed to determine whether or not their level of fluency in English is acceptable for admission.
 Non-native English speakers, whose fluency in English (speaking, reading and writing) is found to be below grade level, will not be eligible for admission.

 Admission to BAKIS is competitive, and date of application is not the only factor taken into account when seats are offered.
-Academic history and performance, student potential, teacher recommendations and family background are all important considerations.
+Academic history and performance, student’s potential, teacher’s recommendations and family background are all important considerations.

-Our priority system below is aligned with our identity as an American community school.
+Our priority system below is aligned with our identity as an US Curriculum school.
 Special consideration will be given to students with a demonstrated need for an American education.

 Students from families of companies holding a corporate seat(s)